Temporal Contrastive Learning through implicit non-equilibrium memory: Energy dissipation cost of non-equilibrium learning

-Our mechanism is fundamentally predicated on memory as encoded by the non-monotonic kernel $K(t,t')$.
+Our mechanism is fundamentally predicated on memory as encoded by the non-monotonic kernel $K(t-t')$.
 At a fundamental level, such memory can be linked to non-equilibrium dynamics to provide a Landauer-like principle for learning\cite{bennett2003notes,lan2012energy}.
-Briefly, we will show here that learning accuracy is reduced if the kernel has non-zero area $I = \int_{0}^{\infty} K(t)dt$; we then show, based on prior work\cite{tu2008nonequilibrium,lan2012energy}, that reducing the area of kernels to zero requires increasingly large amounts of dissipation.
+Briefly, we will show here that learning accuracy is reduced if the kernel has non-zero area $I = \int_{0}^{\infty} K(t)dt$; we then show, based on prior work\cite{tu2008nonequilibrium,lan2012energy}, that reducing the area of kernels to zero requires increasingly large amounts of energy dissipation.
+In other words, to perform increasingly accurate inference, systems need to consume more energy (e.g. electrical energy in neuromorphic systems, ATP or other chemical fuel in molecular systems), which is then dissipated as heat.

 We first consider the problem at the phenomenological level of kernels $K$ with non-zero integrated area $I = \int_{0}^{\infty} K(t) dt$ (Fig. \ref{fig:nonzero_area_kernels}A, Appendix \ref{app:AUC_kernels}).
 In the limit of small $I$ and $\tau_K$, and large $\tau_s$, the weight update $\Delta w$ to a synapse experiencing a current $s_{ij}(t)$ reduces to: